 As Project Manager-Computer-Aided Configuration Design and Loft, led the development of the "Configuration Development System (CDS)", an all-new CAD system dedicated to aircraft conceptual layout.
 CDS (later called CDM), was used for the conceptual design of the B-1B and X-31 and for numerous advanced design studies at Rockwell, the USAF, Navy, Army, NASA, and others.
 Raymer received the company's highest USAF IRAD evaluations and was named Rockwell Engineer of the Year for this CAD system development.

 Trained and served as an aircraft configuration designer, and developed well over a hundred new design concepts for fighter, bomber, trainer, research, VTOL, cruise missile, and other aircraft types.
-Many of these designs progressed into significant projects including structural and systems design as well as wind tunnel and RCS testing, and a full-scale engineering mockup of Raymer's stealthy ATF design was built.
+Many of these designs progressed into significant projects including structural and systems design as well as wind tunnel and RCS testing.
 Raymer's designs were featured in numerous books and magazines as examples of "aircraft of the future" - even in the USSR.
-Unfortunately, in the 10 years that Raymer spent there the only new design that Rockwell took into prototype development was the X-31, and while Raymer led the early concept studies he left the company before it went into detail design and flight test.

 Aircraft Design.
 Aircraft conceptual design and evaluation (including fighters, bombers, trainers, transports, stealth, STOVL, & hypersonic), Aircraft Multidisciplinary Design Optimization (MDO), Aircraft modification design & analysis, Advanced technology integration & assessment, Requirements tradeoff studies.

 Computer-Aided Design.
 Development and use of CAD software, numerical design optimization, and graphics interfaces.